by Jeff Cranfill

 When you are done, go to wetransfer.com.
 You add your video file where it says “Add your files”.
 Email it to me [your email address], then enter your email address.
 The files are much too large to email them directly to me.

-Please try to do this by [set a deadline]
+Please send your video in by [set a deadline]

 Let me know if you have any questions.
 We have a great opportunity to glorify God with this – even during this time.
 Our ministry goes on!